 Try not to worry about all the details.
 As I mentioned before, a good independent agent like Policy Architects answers all of your questions to help you find you the best “wrapper” at the best possible price.
 Call us today at 1.888.501.9583.

 Now that we got the “what is final expense insurance” question out of the way, we can dig a bit deeper.

 When you pass away, your life insurance burial policy guarantees that the insurance company cuts a tax-free cheque directly to your beneficiaries.
-This will give them the money to pay your funeral costs.

 There are no conditions or restrictions on how the money is used.
 This can be a good thing or a bad one – depending on your beneficiaries 😉

 …and if there is any money left over after all the immediate burial costs have been paid, your loved ones decide how to spend it.

 Did I mention that the money is paid out to your loved ones Tax-Free?

 This is one of the most important questions to answer when setting up your final expense policy!

 Unfortunately, it costs a LOT!
 I hate to be the bearer of bad news.

 …and if you want some music, booze and a couple of cigars, well you are talking a pretty penny ladies and gentleman.